jaantollander/masters-thesis/content/20_background.md

 - Molecular dynamics simulation for pharmaceutical design
 - Cosmological simulation for understanding galaxy creation

-The performance of HPC system is traditionally measured in linear algebra operations per unit of time.
-However, the role of data is becoming increasingly important with data science and machine learning and thus the role of storage is becoming more important.

-We can link multiple computers together to form a computer network.
+We can connect multiple computers together to form a computer network.
+We refer to the individual computers in the network as *nodes*.
+Most *HPC systems* are computer clusters.
-*Computer cluster* is a system comprised of multiple connected computers that form a single, more powerful machine.
+*Computer cluster* is a computer network that uses high-speed fiber optic cables between network switches to connect large amounts of homogenous nodes to form a more powerful system.
-Individual computers in the system are called *nodes*.
-They consist of processors, memory, and optionally *fast local storage*.
-A computer cluster is a homogenous system where each node performs the same task.
-Nodes are connected via high-speed, local area *networks*.
-Clusters also have *global storage* for storing data such as programs and results from the computation.
-Typically, computer clusters are built from commercially available consumer hardware.
+It usually has a large amount of storage memory as well.

-Typically, a computer cluster is centrally managed by an organization such as a company or university.
+Computer clusters are usually centrally managed by an organization such as a company or university.
-It relies on administrators and software from the organization and various vendors to configure the machine, install software, orchestrate its services and maintain it.
+They rely on administrators and software from the organization and various vendors to configure the machine, install software, orchestrate their services and maintain them.
-The organization may offer access to the machine as a service with billing based on the usage of computer resources, such as the amount of time, memory, and processors requested.
+The organizations may offer access to the machine as a service with billing based on the usage of computer resources, such as the amount of time, memory, and processors requested.
 A cluster may also be built for internal use in the organization.

+The performance of HPC system is traditionally measured in standard linear algebra operations per second and focused on processor and working memory.
+However, the storage is becoming increasingly important with data science and machine learning which require huge amounts of data that must be transported between storage and working memory.
+This is also an important reason for studying storage in HPC systems.

 ## Linux operating system